 As the country combats the Conora virus outbreak more companies are sending their employees home to work remotely to keep them safe and healthy.
 Although this is a fantastic way to maintain operations, working from a home network doesn't offer the same security as an office armed with corporate grade security.
 Hackers will kick you while you're down, so make sure you and your team can spot anything phishy and keep your business protected.

 Something Smells Phishy...

-You’re at your desk Monday morning sipping your coffee and sifting through your emails from the weekend when one in particular catches your eye.
-It’s from Steve, a business partner of 15 years, and, in his email he lets you know that they recently switched banks and will have a new routing number for payments going forward.
-He provides all the information and tells you to call if you have any questions.
-You go ahead and update your system with the new information and go on with your day.A month goes by and you are once again enjoying your morning coffee when you get another email from Steve this time asking for payment on the latest delivery.
+You’re at your desk Monday morning sipping your coffee, sifting through your emails from the weekend when one in particular catches your eye.
+It’s from Steve, a business partner of 15 years, and, in his email, he lets you know that they recently switched banks and have a new routing number for payments.
+He provides all the information, reassuring you to call if you have any questions.
+So, you go ahead and update your system with the new information and go on with your day.A month goes by and you are once again enjoying your morning coffee when you get another email from Steve this time asking for payment on the latest delivery.
 You let him know you sent it over to the new routing number as requested in his last email and you even double check to confirm you entered the right number.
 About this time you are noticing that Steve’s email signature looks a little different than usual and you start getting that sick feeling in your stomach.
 Steve then replies letting you know they never changed routing numbers and that sick feeling turns to panic as you realize you’ve just been had.

 If this story sounds familiar than you have likely been the target of a Phishing Attack and the sad reality is that attacks like this are becoming much more common.
 Phishing attacks are only one of the weapons in a hacker’s arsenal and it is more important than ever for businesses to be aware of the different methods utilized.
 The question then remains, with so many different types of cyber threats how can a company best protect themselves?